pinussilvestrus/fpv-logfile-analyzer/README.md

 1. Clone directory into local folder
 2. Go into the cloned folder and enter `npm install`

-## Run
+## Run CLI

 1. Go into project folder
-2. run `node index.js` for generating the chart
+2. run `node lib/index.js` for generating the chart
-3. run `npm start` for serving the generated chart on http://localhost:8000/
+3. run `npm run serve-chart` for serving the generated chart on http://localhost:8000/

 ## Cli Usage